 There are, however, some differences in these distributions among each basin (not shown).
-In the AL there is considerably less difference between each period of the pre-genesis stage, as the 0–24-h distribution is nearly identical at higher raining fractions (greater than 50%) to the 48–72-h distribution.
-Therefore the tendency in total raining area appears to be a less useful predictor in that basin.
+In the AL, there is considerably less difference between each period of the pre-genesis stage, as the 0–24-h distribution is nearly identical at higher raining fractions (greater than 50%) to the 48–72-h distribution.
+Therefore, the tendency in total raining area appears to be a less useful predictor in that basin.
 In contrast, the EP/CP have distinguishably higher raining area distributions for 0–24- and 24–48-h periods, compared to the previous days, which suggests that the trend in areal rainfall coverage is a better indicator there.
 Similar increasing trends are observed in the WP and SIO distributions.
 The trend is much less clear in the NIO and SP distributions; however, given that these basins also suffer from much smaller sample sizes (< 100), particularly from 48 to 120 h before genesis, it is not considered a conclusive result.

 For the proxy of total raining area from the PMW data (i.e., fractional coverage of 85–91-GHz PCT ≤ 250 K) (Fig. 9a), the differences in the distributions from 120 to 24 h prior to genesis also suggest an increasing trend in total raining area.
 Although not as progressive as the increase observed in the 3B42 raining fraction (Fig. 8a) — the 24–48 to 72–96-h distributions are nearly identical — the period 0–24 h prior to genesis is distinguishably greater than any period prior to genesis.
-Overall, proxies of raining area from two separate datasets (3B42 and PMW) suggest that, at the very least, the pre-genesis stage exhibits uniquely larger raining areas within a day of genesis, with at least some increasing trend in previous days, the degree of which is sensitive to the dataset used.
+Overall, proxies of raining area from two separate datasets (3B42 and PMW) suggest that, at the very least, the pre-genesis stage exhibits uniquely larger raining areas within a day of genesis, with at least some increasing trend from 24-96 hr, the degree of which is sensitive to the dataset used.

 Areal coverage of deep convection

 Figure 8b shows the evolution of the areal coverage of deep convection during the pre-genesis stage using the fractional coverage of “heavy” rain rates as a proxy (similar to that shown in Fig. 3b).
 Fig. 8b indicates that areal coverage of “heavy” rain increases as genesis nears, with the largest increase observed from 24–48 h to 0–24 h prior to genesis.
-From 48 h to 120 h prior to genesis, relatively less change is observed in the areal coverage.
+From 48-120 h prior to genesis, relatively less change is observed in the areal coverage.
 This indicates that the trend in the areal coverage of deep convection, at least using “heavy” rain rate as a proxy, could be a useful predictor that a genesis event could soon occur.

 Similar to Fig. 4b, Fig. 9b shows the occurrence of convection of various intensities, except for the pre-genesis stage lifecycle.
 The distributions indicate that the occurrence of “intense” convection (i.e., PCT below ~160 K) generally does not vary during the pre-genesis period, and is even similar to the occurrence observed in nondeveloping disturbances.
 Therefore, this result suggests that the occurrence of “intense” convection is not a good predictor of genesis.
 In contrast, there is some increasing trend in the occurrence of “strong” (i.e., PCT ~210 K) convection, as the 0–24-h period indicates more overpasses with pixels achieving this “strong” convective PCT threshold.
 Likewise, all periods within the pre-genesis stage exhibit a distinguishably greater occurrence than nondeveloping disturbances.